 How do you get firm and tone and after you’ve lost a significant amount of weight?
 It’s a challenge for today’s Flipping 50 TV subscriber.
-Losing a significant amount of weight is something to celebrate at any age.
-How do you create muscle tone and deal with dry skin after weight loss?
+Losing a significant amount of weight is something to celebrate at any age, but how do you create muscle tone and deal with dry skin after weight loss?
 We tackle that this week.

 Muscles in Minutes